-The Center for West European Studies and the EU Center are pleased to help host a number of UW visiting scholars and faculty.
+The Center for West European Studies and the EU Center are pleased to feature a number of UW visiting scholars and faculty.
 These visitors enrich the European Studies program and the UW’s academic environment through their teaching, research, and outreach.
 The centers also regularly host European Union Fellows, EU officials based at the UW for up to one year.
-The Fellows teach UW undergraduate courses on EU themes, and give frequent outreach talks at other universities and community organizations throughout our region.
+These EU Fellows teach UW undergraduate courses on EU themes, and give frequent outreach talks at other universities and community organizations throughout our region.
 The Centers can host a limited number of visiting scholars at any time.
-We only accept applications from scholars whose research overlaps with UW and Center resources, and who would be coming under the auspices of a major research grant program (e.g. Fullbright) which includes full funding.
-Neither Center is able to fund post-doctoral or other research/teaching positions.
+We only accept applications from scholars whose research overlaps with UW and Center resources, and who would be coming under the auspices of a major research grant program (e.g. Fulbright) which includes full funding.
+We regret that neither Center is able to fund post-doctoral or other research/teaching positions.

 Jürgen Salay is an expert on European climate policy with close to 20 years of professional experience in preparing, negotiating and implementing climate legislation on national and European Union (EU) level.
 He has worked extensively in the field of international and EU climate policy, including on EU policies and measures, the European Emissions Trading Scheme and climate co-operation with Russia and Eastern Europe.
 From 1999 to 2009, Salay represented the EU in international climate negotiations.